 We just received this comment on our blog:

-It boils down to the saying “if it’s too good to be true, then it is “I watched this actor named Tom Selleck pitching for reverse mortgage on a tv commercial.
-Sounds very convincing even to the point of him swearing to have done his homework on the matter and telling the truth.
-An actor worth millions and before him was the other actor, Robert Wagner.
+It boils down to the saying, “If it’s too good to be true, then it is.
+“I watched this actor named Tom Selleck pitching for a reverse mortgage on a TV commercial.
+Sounds very convincing, even to the point of him swearing to have done his homework on the matter and telling the truth.
+An actor worth millions and before him was another actor, Robert Wagner.
 Yet, does he really need to do a reverse mortgage on his estate?
 With his king of dough?
 Back in the day, they called it snake oil salesmen.
 How can they look at the camera and say that the house remains yours when you have signed a lien on it?
-Yes, they give some cash but at what price?
-Don’t get me wrong, without demand there’s no supply.
+Yes, they give some cash, but at what price?
+Don’t get me wrong, without demand, there’s no supply.
 Economics 101.
 This is the same as payday loans.
 It’s totally legal yet seizing on the necessity of the poor.